 Ben bestowed his knowledge to his nephew, Frank, on the understanding he would not set up in competition in the neighbourhood.
 This “promise” was broken with Frank setting up originally within a couple of hundred yards.

 A fierce rivalry ensued between the two firms of Benjamin R Cant & Sons of Mile End Colchester and Frank Cant & Co. of Stanway Colchester which lasted till 1967 when the two firms merged.
 This was to signify the retirement of Mona Cant (the only Cant remaining in the Frank Cant side of the business) and the firm became Cants of Colchester Ltd. The mantle from the Frank Cant side was retained by Mr. Clive Roberts (with no “family connection”) who had joined Frank Cant after the war.
 Mr. Roberts took an active part in the running of the merged Company, but retired from the business since 1985 and has since died.

 Both Frank and Ben Cant bred many well known roses.
 Several named after the famous in their day including Mrs. Oakley Fisher, still well known throughout the world, Mrs. Frank Cant, Mrs. B.R.
 Cant (still widely grown in USA to this day).
-Cants of Colchester continued to raise some world beaters, including “Alpine Sunset”, “English Miss” and “Goldstar”, Other roses that we bred and still grow today are “Jenny’s Rose”, “Sally’s Rose” “St. Helena” (for our local Hospice) and the repeat flowering climber “Crimson Descant” The highest accolade is paid to the “The World’s Favourite Rose” which was achieved by “Just Joey” in 1994 and still remains the most popular rose we grow and sell today. .
+Cants of Colchester continued to raise some world beaters, including “Alpine Sunset”, “English Miss” and “Goldstar”, Other roses that we bred and still stock today are “Jenny’s Rose”, “Sally’s Rose” “St. Helena” (for our local Hospice) and the repeat flowering climber “Crimson Descant” The highest accolade is paid to the “The World’s Favourite Rose” which was achieved by “Just Joey” in 1994 and still remains the most popular rose we sell today. .
 “Just Joey” is named after Roger’s wife Joey.